sablier-labs/docs/docs/guides/lockup/guides/01-local-environment.md

 ## Next steps

 Congratulations!
 Your environment is now configured, and you are prepared to start building.
-Explore the guides section to discover various Sablier features available for integration.
+Explore the guides section to discover various Lockup features available for integration.
 Remember to include all contracts (`.sol` files) in the `src` folder and their corresponding tests in the `test` folder.

 As far as Foundry is concerned, there is much more to uncover.
 If you want to learn more about it, check out the [Foundry Book](https://book.getfoundry.sh/), which contains numerous examples and tutorials.
-A deep understanding of Foundry will enable you to create more sophisticated integrations with Sablier.
+A deep understanding of Foundry will enable you to create more sophisticated integrations with Lockup.